mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The `signature` field in an MLSPlaintext object is computed using the signing private key corresponding to the credential at the leaf of the tree indicated by the sender field.
-The signature covers the plaintext metadata and message content, which is all of MLSPlaintext except for the `signature` and `membership_tag` fields.
+The signature covers the plaintext metadata and message content, which is all of MLSPlaintext except for the `signature`, the `confirmation_tag` and `membership_tag` fields.
 If the sender is a member of the group, the signature also covers the GroupContext for the current epoch, so that signatures are specific to a given group and epoch.

 ~~~~~
 struct {